OrleansContrib/SignalR.Orleans/README.md

 Installation is performed via [NuGet](https://www.nuget.org/packages/Sketch7.SignalR.Orleans/)

-## Netcore support
+## dotnet support
 - Use 1.x for netcore2
 - Use 2.x for netcore3
-- Use 3.x for netcore5
+- Use 3.x for net5
-- Use 4.x for netcore6
+- Use 4.x for net6

 From Package Manager: